jpbruinsslot/slack-term/README.md

 1. Get a slack token, click [here](https://api.slack.com/docs/oauth-test-tokens)

 2. Create a `.slack-term` file, and place it in your home directory.
-Below is an an example file, you can leave out the `OPTIONAL` parts, you are only required to specify a `slack_token`.
+Below is an example file, you can leave out the `OPTIONAL` parts, you are only required to specify a `slack_token`.
 Remember that your file should be a valid json file so don't forget to remove the comments.